 Got Autumn Fermented Cider?

-by Geoff Nicoll
+posted on November 2nd, 2011 by Geoff Nicoll

 Few things embody Autumn more than the seasonal harvest of apples and pears.
 The excitement turns to the creation of delicious and tantalizing masterpieces.
 The fantastic aromas and spicy sweet flavors combine to make some of the best Holiday desserts and set the tone for a great gathering.